SoftwareBrothers/better-docs/README.md

 ### Styling examples

 Better-docs inserts all examples within an `iframe`.
-This results in different styling options:
+This results in following styling options:

 1. If you pass styles inline - they will work right away.

-2. For `css modules` to work with `parcel` bundler - you have to create install `postcss-modules` package:
+2. For `css modules` to work with `parcel` bundler - you have to install `postcss-modules` package:

 ```
 yarn add postcss-modules
 ```

-and create `.postcssrc` file:
+and create a `.postcssrc` file:

 ```json